 A Universal Solution

-Take the USB or SD card you’ve tried towrite to and look for that switch – usually, it’ll be located on the side andmight even be labeled as Lock or Write protection.
-Switch it to the otherposition and try to transfer data to the memory stick again.
+Take the USB stick you’ve tried to write to and look for that switch, usually located on the side and it might even be labeled as Lock or Write Protection.
+Switch it to the other position, reinsert it, and try to transfer data to the memory stick again.

-There are several ways you can removewrite protection from a USB or an SD card if you have a Windows PC.
-Let’s takea look at some of them now.
+There are several ways to remove write protection from a USB stick if you have a Windows PC.
+Let’s take a look at some of them now.

 Turn Off Bitlocker

-Ever since Windows 7, BitLocker has beenintegrated into the OS to protect your data with encryption.
-This feature isn’tturned on by default, but it might be the case that you’ve enabled BitLockerbefore and forgot about it or that someone else did it.
+Ever since Windows 7, BitLocker has been integrated into the OS to protect your data with encryption.
+The software is primarily used for internal drives, but it can also encrypt USB sticks/drives.
+Bitlocker isn’t turned on by default, but it might be the case that you’ve enabled it before and forgot about it or that someone else did it.

-After you’ve turned BitLocker off, tryto copy something on the USB and see if this has solved the problem.
+After you’ve turned BitLocker off, try to copy something on the USB stick and see if this has solved the problem.

-Diskpart is a command tool that lets youmanage all storage units that are detected by the computer.
-To remove writeprotection using Diskpart, follow these steps:
+Diskpart is a command tool that lets you manage all storage units that get detected by the computer.
+To remove write protection using Diskpart, follow these steps:

-- First of all, check and remember, or write down, the storage capacity of the USB.
-This will come in handy soon.
-After you’ve checked this, plug the USB into the computer.
+- First of all, check and remember (or write down) the storage capacity of the USB device.
+This suggestion will come in handy soon.
+After you’ve confirmed the space limit, plug the USB into the computer port.

 - You’ll see a list of all memory storage disks, named Disk 0, Disk 1, and so on.
-This is when you’ll need the capacity information to recognize which one’s your USB.
-Compare it to the Size column and you’ll find out the disk number.
+This scenario is when you’ll need the capacity information to identify your USB device.
+Compare it to the Size column, and you’ll find out the disk number.

-- Connect the removable storage device to your PC, open the Run dialog (Windows key+R), and type regedit.
-This will take you to the Registry.
+- Connect the removable storage device to your PC, open the Run dialog (Windows key+R), and type “regedit” without quotes.
+This procedure will take you to the Registry.